keilertson/keilertson.github.io/_pages/teaching.md

 Statistical methods for experimenters and researchers emphasizing design and analysis of experiments.
 Online and face to face instruction.

+## Applied Biostatistics II (BIOS 6602).
+#### Colorado State University & UC Denver

+An second course in biostatistics for graduate students in the school of public health.

 ## Quantitative Methods in Public Health, 2019-2020 (PBHL 560).
 #### Colorado State University